Tsiri/RHEIA/docs/post_processing.rst

     In [12]: my_post_process_uq.get_max_sobol(results_dir,objective,threshold=1./15.)

-The threshold argument in get_max_sobol() provides the threshold for which Sobol' indices are considered significant.
+The threshold argument in get_max_sobol() provides the threshold from which Sobol' indices are considered significant.